neftyIT/mcbot/README.md

 ### 4. Setting up the Discord McBot

+1. Create a Discord Developer account and create an application.

+2. Copy your Token key from the Bot tab and then head to OAuth2

+3. In the OAuth2 page, scroll down OAuth2 URL Generator and click the following:
+         Scope: Bot
+           Bot Permissions:   Manage Messages and Use Slash Commands

-1. Copy the invite link and add the bot to your Discord server shown below:
+4. Once this is completed, copy the URL and invite your bot to your Discord Server

-2. Create a channel on Discord and copy the channel ID.
+5. Create a channel on Discord and copy the channel ID.

-3. Go to the bot.env and enter fill out the variables:
+6. Go to the bot.env and fill out the variables:

     e.g